EncounterMuseum/encounter-museum/traditions/islam.md

 ---
-title: arabic “god is one”
+title: Arabic “God is One”
 images: ["isl.godisone.jpg"]
 size:
 ---